nixonyung/nixonyung.github.io/content/writings/emotional/depression.en.md

 - the accumulated negative emotions form a new personality as a defence mechanism

-  - e.g. lack of energy and motivation
   - e.g. a feeling of hearing a voice persecuting you
   - e.g. recalling your mistakes
-  - e.g. thoughts of self-harm / thoughts of bloody scenes
+  - e.g. thoughts of self-harm / thoughts of bloody scenes, even though you really want to survive
   - e.g. tendency for aggressive behaviours

-- constant irritating headache
+- lack of energy and motivation, constant irritating headache

 ## Resolution